Alying/MemeBot/README.md

 Enjoy a hilarious chat bot built by flask, various APIs, and natural language processing.

 NOTE:
-This bot requires an API token to be updated every hour or so, if it's not responding, that's probably why!
+This bot requires the Facebook API token to be updated every hour or so, if it's not responding, that's probably why!